Improving Communication in Relationships

-- Process – How we go about resolving the content.
-In my experience, the most common process conflict is when both people are correct from their own perspective
+- Process problems, on the other hand, involve how you go about resolving those content problems.
+In my experience, the most common process conflict occurs when both partners believe they are correct from their perspective.

-Any relationship between two people has 3 dynamics at play:
+Any relationship between two people has three dynamics at play:

 - Your dynamics,